Every Johnny Depp Movie Ranked Worst To Best

 32. Once Upon A Time In Mexico

 The third and final film in Robert Rodriguez's "Mexico Trilogy" sees the return of Antonio Banderas as the legendary hitman El Mariachi, out for revenge after the death of his wife.
-This time, his path crosses with renegade CIA Agent Sands (Johnny Depp), who tasks him killing the corrupt General Marquez, the man responsible for his wife's death.
+This time, his path crosses with renegade CIA agent Sheldon Sands (Johnny Depp), who tasks him killing the corrupt General Marquez, the man responsible for his wife's death.
 Full of trashy, violent, and fun action sequences, Robert Rodriguez's film is inspired by spaghetti westerns — including the one that inspired its name — and this can be seen in his stylistic approach.

-Despite the film centering around El Mariachi's story, many critics felt that Johnny Depp stole the show in this film, including Michael O'Sullivan in The Washington Post who said, "Depp, a mere two months after his scene-stealing turn in "Pirates of the Caribbean," once again is the best thing about a very silly movie."
+Despite the film centering around El Mariachi's story, many critics felt that Johnny Depp stole the show in this film, including Michael O'Sullivan in The Washington Post, who said, "Depp, a mere two months after his scene-stealing turn in 'Pirates of the Caribbean,' once again is the best thing about a very silly movie."

 31. Into The Woods